Jay Gould: Personal life

-At the time of his death, Gould was a benefactor in the reconstruction of the Reformed Church of Roxbury, New York, now known as the Jay Gould Memorial Reformed Church.
+At the time of his death, Gould was a benefactor in the reconstruction of the Reformed Church of Roxbury, New York (in Delaware County, eastern end of the Southern Tier), now known as the Jay Gould Memorial Reformed Church.
 It is located within the Main Street Historic District and listed on the National Register of Historic Places in 1988.
 The family mausoleum was designed by Francis O'Hara.

 Descendants

-Gould married Helen Day Miller (1838–1889) in 1863; they had:
+Gould married Helen Day Miller (1838–1889) in 1863.
+Their children were: